Passenger NegligenceClick For Your Free Consulation

 After a car crash, a passenger may be entitled to compensation for damages caused by injuries sustained in the collision.
 However, if the passenger is responsible for the crash, the passenger could be held liable for damages sustained by other individuals.

 If you were a passenger in a car involved in a motor vehicle accident, it is crucial that you understand your legal rights regarding personal injury claims.
-The New York car accident lawyers of the Law Offices of Jay S. Knispel, LLC can help.
+The New York car accident lawyers of the Law Offices of Jay S. Knispel Personal Injury Lawyers can help.
 We have over 25 years of experience handling car accident claims in New York, New York.

 Passengers can serve as a distraction to drivers.
 In some cases, passengers can cause the driver to wreck.
 A driver can seek compensation from a passenger who contributes to an accident.